sdstpanda/x-links/TRANSPARENCY.md

 # Information saved in your browser

-H-links saves information related to its settings and cached gallery data.
+X-links saves information related to its settings and cached gallery data.

 * <b>Settings</b>
   All settings are saved using `GM_setValue`, `GM_getValue`, `GM_deleteValue`, and `GM_listValues`.
 This helps make the settings persist across http/https, and other websites.